jorge-ramirez-upm/RepTate/RepTate/docs/source/installation.rst

 Once this is done, you can launch RepTate as usual.

 .. note::
-    If anything goes wrong during the installation, please contact the developers using the contact details given on the `documentation's main page <http://reptate.readthedocs.io>`_.
+    If anything go wrong during the installation, please contact the developers using the contact details given on the `documentation's main page <http://reptate.readthedocs.io>`_.